himent12/FlashGenie/docs/help-system-guide.md

-# 🆘 FlashGenie v1.8.3 - Help System User Guide
+# 🆘 FlashGenie v1.8.4 - Help System User Guide

 **Comprehensive guide to FlashGenie's enhanced help system with Rich Terminal UI**

-The FlashGenie v1.8.3 help system provides intuitive, searchable, and contextual assistance with beautiful Rich Terminal UI formatting.
+The FlashGenie v1.8.4 help system provides intuitive, searchable, and contextual assistance with beautiful Rich Terminal UI formatting, now available in both standalone commands and the interactive shell.
 This guide covers all help features and how to use them effectively.

 ## 🎯 **Quick Start**